-Dr. Dolezal teaches across the curriculum in English Language and Literature.
-His most recent courses include King Lear at the Movies; Film as Literature; Advanced Writing: Nature Writing, principles and practice; English Grammar; Seminar on Knowledge Representation and the Lexicon; Theory and Criticism: Linguistic Ideas in Literary Theory; Keywords in English: Language, Thought and Culture; and Lexicography.
+Dr. Dolezal taught across the curriculum in English Language and Literature.
+His most recent courses included King Lear at the Movies; Film as Literature; Advanced Writing: Nature Writing, principles and practice; English Grammar; Seminar on Knowledge Representation and the Lexicon; Theory and Criticism: Linguistic Ideas in Literary Theory; Keywords in English: Language, Thought and Culture; and Lexicography.

 In the summer of 2016 he presented a paper at the 8th International Conference for Historical Lexicography and Lexicology, ““Render into English that which is an historical reconstruction, or, The Lord’s Prayer and Bishop John Wilkins’s expedient ‘daily bread’”.
 A new work crossing the domains of the history of the book and feminist historiography of linguistics is due to be published in a collection of works on the paratext in dictionaries (2017), "Did Anne Maxwell print John Wilkins's Essay towards a Real Character and a Philosophical Language (1668)?"; Ward J. Risvold a graduate student in the department is co-author.

 Dr. Dolezal's most recent edited volume, Synonymy and Sameness of Meaning, a special thematic issue of the International Journal of Lexicography, was published in 2013 (Oxford University Press).